Thirumamagal-rpx/Pramati/Training/salesforce.md

 - Tags are words or short phrases that you can associate with most Salesforce records to describe and organize their data in a personalized way.

+## Salesforce 1:

+- Salesforce1 uses your organization’s Salesforce edition, your user license type, and your assigned user profile and permission sets to determine the data that’s available

+### Collaborate :

+- Switch and sort your fields
+- Post to a feed
+- Like or comment on a post
+- Mention peaople and groups in posts
+- Post a link
+- Add a poll
+- Vote on a poll
+- Search within a Feed
+- Bookmark posts

+### Work with Records
+### Manage Relationships and data

+## Kanban:

+- The Kanban view displays a visual summary for a selection of records.
+- By seeing all your records at once, you can more effectively monitor your work and keep deals moving forward.